open-resources/physics_bank/content/public/003.Vectors/Vector Algebra/Motion of Airplane/motion_of_airplane.md

   substitutions:
     params_vars_title: Motion of an Airplane
     params_vars_units: km
-    params_v1: 40
+    params_v1: 22
-    params_v2: 40
+    params_v2: 71
-    params_a1: 14
+    params_a1: 70
-    params_a2: 19
+    params_a2: 56
-    params_dir1: south
+    params_dir1: north
-    params_part1_ans1_value: 76.7 km in a direction 2.5 degrees north of east.
+    params_part1_ans1_value: 92.5 km in a direction 59.3 degrees north of east.
-    params_part1_ans2_value: 76.7 km in a direction 2.5 degrees south of east.
+    params_part1_ans2_value: 92.5 km in a direction 59.3 degrees south of east.
-    params_part1_ans3_value: 5883.7 km in a direction 2.5 degrees north of east.
+    params_part1_ans3_value: 8556.2 km in a direction 59.3 degrees north of east.
-    params_part1_ans4_value: 5883.7 km in a direction 2.5 degrees south  of east.
+    params_part1_ans4_value: 8556.2 km in a direction 59.3 degrees south  of east.
-    params_part1_ans5_value: 76.7 km in a direction 90.0 degrees south of east.
+    params_part1_ans5_value: 92.5 km in a direction 89.1 degrees south of east.
 ---
 # {{ params_vars_title }}
 A small plane flies {{params_v1}} km in a direction {{params_a1}} degrees {{params_dir1}} of east and then flies {{params_v2}} km in a direction {{params_a2}} degrees north of east.